Pittsburgh vs. North Carolina NCAA Football Odds, Plays and Insights | November 11, 2021

 - Pittsburgh and its opponents have gone over the current 73-point total in five of nine games (55.6%) this season.

-- So far this season, 55.6% of North Carolina's games (5/9) have had more combined points than Thursday's total of 73.
+- In 55.6% of North Carolina's games this season (5/9), the teams combined to score more than Thursday's total of 73.

 - Thursday's over/under is 10.9 points lower than the two team's combined 83.9 points per game average.

-- These two squads combine to allow 56.1 points per game, 16.9 fewer than this contest's over/under.
+- This contest's total is 16.9 points more than the 56.1 these two squads combine to allow per game this season.

-- The average total in Panthers games this season is 56.6, 16.4 points fewer than Thursday's total of 73 .
+- The average total in Panthers games this season is 56.6, 16.4 points fewer than Thursday's over/under of 73 .

-- In 2021, games involving the Tar Heels have averaged a total of 67.2 points, 5.8 fewer than this game's set over/under.
+- The 73 total in this game is 5.8 points above the 67.2 average total in Tar Heels games this season.

 Pittsburgh Stats and Trends

-- When Pittsburgh records more than 33.4 points, it is 5-2 against the spread and 5-2 overall.
+- Pittsburgh is 5-2 against the spread and 5-2 overall in games when it scores more than 33.4 points.

-- When Pittsburgh totals over 421.2 yards, the team is 5-2 against the spread and 5-2 overall.
+- Pittsburgh is 5-2 against the spread and 5-2 overall when the team churns out over 421.2 yards.

-- The Panthers have turned the ball over 10 times this season, two fewer than the Tar Heels have forced (12).

 - Find the latest spread and moneyline odds for Pittsburgh at SISportsbook.